| HISTORY

 were domesticated.
 From this time on there is plenty of evidence

 to show that cats became well established in Egyptian homes.
+It has been suggested that

 this process of domestication of the African wild cat that happened